 June (Concurrent/Early Enrollment)

 December (Fall semester)

 Students submitting a graduation application will receive correspondence via email regarding approval for graduation.
-Students not cleared for graduation will receive a letter which includes a degree audit indicating missing classes.
+Students not cleared for graduation will receive an email directing them to speak with Academic Advising about their missing requirements.
 The Graduation Office will evaluate the academic record in accordance with the program requirements for which the student has applied.
 The Graduation Office will determine graduation eligibility in the catalog year the student was admitted unless there is a two-year break.
 If there is a two-year break, the current catalog year will be used.
 A future catalog year may be used by noting the preferred catalog year on the graduation application.

 Diploma remakes are available for a $25 fee a separate remake form is required for each degree.
 Diplomas may not be ordered by a third party.
 Diploma names are the recorded name on the student and pay the fee at cashiering.
 You will need to fill out the Diploma Remake .
 To change or update your name contact the Data Center at 801-957-4283.

 To be eligible for graduating from programs offered through the School of Applied Technology, students must successfully complete or be on target to successfully complete their program of study by the SLCC graduation date.
 Students meeting these criteria will be notified by mail.